HinkirMunkur/UnityGameJamCodeBase/README.md

   This system ease you to create animations and transitions between them without the overhead of using Unity's Animator.
   - #### Usage:
-    A class should be created that inherits AnimationController, takes an enum that represents the desired animations as a generic type, and is placed in an object that has an animator component.
+    1.A class should be created that inherits AnimationController, takes an enum that represents the desired animations as a generic type, and is placed in an object that has an animator component.
 For the "Set Proper Animations" button inside our created controller class to work, the names of the created animations must include the corresponding enum's name for each animation.
 For example, if the animation name is "playerIdle", the enum name could be "IDLE".
     ```C#
     public enum EPlayerAnimation
     {